Public Spaces, Parks, Streets & Sidewalks

 But the city plans to set up a system to fully legalize street vending and to begin issuing permits.4LAMC Sec 42.00; L.A.
 City Council motion to study legalizing street vending Follow The Los Angeles Street Vendor Campaign for updates.

 Yes.
 In California, it is illegal to intentionally block the free movement of another person on a street, sidewalk or other public place.5Cal Penal Code 647c

 Can I trim or remove a tree on a city street that is dangerous or annoying me?

-You must get a permit to do ANYTHING to a tree, plant, or shrub, or to plant a tree, plant, or shrub (with exceptions below) 6LAMC Sec 62.169
+In Los Angeles, you must get a permit to do ANYTHING to a tree, plant, or shrub, or to plant a tree, plant, or shrub (with exceptions below) 6LAMC Sec 62.169

 Can I plant or remove stuff on the “parkway” strip of greenery in front of my house?